Your First Opera Will Be As Exciting Being Real Estate Agent, Architect, Photographer, Airport Taxi Driver or a Tamper Evident Band Producer

 Dressing

 This is a major point of stress for first time opera goers.
 What to wear?
 In the movies people who go to the opera always wear tuxedos and ball gowns, but in reality there's no dress code for the opera.
-Some people do dress in their best suits and dresses, especially if it's a premiere, but in order to not stand out like a sore thumb, you only need to dress like you would for to show some Regency condos to a buyer at work, or to attend a Sunday church service.
+Some people do dress in their best suits and dresses, especially if it's a premiere, but in order to not stand out like a sore thumb, you only need to dress like you would for a wedding or to attend a Sunday church service.
 You will get some disparaging looks if you wear jeans, but you won't be asked to leave.

 Showing Up

 Arrive 30-45 minutes before the show is due to start.
 Most operas require attendees to go through security before they will be admitted.
 In order to pass through quickly, a good rule is not to bring anything other than your purse or wallet.
 No food, no shopping bags, no backpacks or luggage.
-Do bring binoculars, but unless you're from Photography Ottawa on an official sanctioned assignment, don't bring a camera.
+Do bring binoculars, but don't bring a camera.
 Using it will get you kicked out and maybe even sued.
 If you're late, you won't be admitted until intermission.

 Watching the Show

-When the opera begins, that's the time to stop talking about the airport taxi in Toronto you took to the theater.
+When the opera begins, that's the time to stop talking.
 Don't sing or hum along either.
 The opera will likely be far away and in another language, but there will be subtitles in English.
 You can also rent binoculars and headsets that will provide translation.
-Clap when everyone else claps, and hold back on the 'bravo's until you figure out what they mean.
+Clap when everyone else claps, and hold back on the 'bravo's' until you figure out what they mean.

 |